Youssef-Khogaly/Smart_Home_iti/README.md

  #Smart Home system

-Final Project for One Month AVR Program (Basic Level) at iti
+Final Project for One Month AVR Program (Basic Level) at ITI

 brief:
 2 atmega32 MCU  first MCU control LCD and Keypad "User Interface" and send user command to Room MCU to execute it